mathkimchi/singularity/DEVLOG.md

 Put in that meme of kronk going "Yeah, its all coming together" because it all really did just come together.

+...

+Okay, so despite that MASSIVE W, I still need to add more testing, which I didn't do because I was scared it wouldn't work.

+I think the single process tests work, I will commit this then test on different processes, then put the `all_packets_sandbox` into `singularity_common`.